 Designer, Artist, Writer In the 2D sidescroller Thunderbird Strike, fly from the Tar Sands to the Great Lakes as a thunderbird protecting Turtle Island with searing lightning against the snake that threatens to swallow the lands and waters whole.
-With design, art, and writing by Elizabeth LaPensée, programming by Aubrey Jane Scott and Adrian Cheater, and music and sound effects by NÀHGĄ a.k.a.
+With design, art, and writing by Elizabeth LaPensée, programming by Adrian Cheater and Aubrey Jane Scott, and music and sound effects by NÀHGĄ a.k.a.
 Casey Koyczan.
+Awarded Best Digital Media at imagineNATIVE Film + Media Arts Festival 2017.

 Coyote Quest, 2017